Who are we

 Sarah holds a Master of Science in Environment and Development from the London School of Economics, and a Bachelor of Arts in Anthropology from Cornell University.

 Lisa Wojnarowski Downes, North America Regional Coordinator, TNC

 Lisa Wojnarowski Downes is the North America Regional Coordinator for the Alliance for Water Stewardship.
 In this role she works with partners from across the U.S. and Canada to advance the development of the international water stewardship standard.
 She joined The Nature Conservancy in 2011.

 Prior to joining AWS, Lisa was a Program Manager for the Council of Great Lakes Governors.
 At the Council, Lisa worked with the Great Lakes states and provinces in developing and implementing the Great Lakes-St. Lawrence River Basin Water Resources Compact.
 She managed programs on topics including water conservation and efficiency, water use information sharing, and aquatic invasive species.

 Lisa holds a J.D. from DePaul University College of Law and a Bachelor of Arts in Political Science and Communication from DePaul University.
-She lives in Milwaukee, Wisconsin with her husband Tom and two cats.

 Ricardo Monsivais, Regional Coordinator for Latin America and the Caribbean, TNC

 Ricardo Monsivais is Coordinator for AWS-Regional Initiative for Latin America and Caribbean (AWS-LAC) and based in The Nature Conservancy (TNC) office in Monterrey, Mexico.
 Ricardo began his work for AWS in mid-2010 where, under the guidance of AWS-LAC Coordination Committee, he works with a diverse range of stakeholders in the region.